 PHASE 2: THE FAT LOSS PHASE 🔥

-This is only phase of nutrition periodization most are already well versed with.
+This is only phase of phasic dieting most are already well versed with.

 The fat loss phase (when approached and planned correctly) yields the quickest visual changes.

-But you need to understand that it also creates a huge amount of stress, both physically and psychologically - which is why periodization instead of just "always dieting" is so important.
+But you need to understand that it also creates a huge amount of stress, both physically and psychologically - which is why phases instead of just "always dieting" is so important.

 THE FAT LOSS PHASE - OVERVIEW: